IBMStreams/streamsx.documentation/docs/spl/lab/spl-lab-04-modular-apps.md

 affecting the other modules.
 It keeps individual modules small and specialized.

-In the lab so far, you built a monolithic application, but there is a logical division.
+In this tutorial so far, you built a monolithic application, but there is a logical division.
 The front end of the application from DirectoryScan to Throttle reads data, in this case from files, and replays that data in a controlled fashion to make it look like a real-time feed.